rufaromugabe/spotfi/raduis-server/QUOTA-SETUP.md

 ```

 ### 3. Quota Tracking
-- Database trigger `update_quota_on_accounting` automatically updates `used_octets` when sessions end
+- Database trigger `trg_update_quota` automatically updates `used_octets` when sessions are updated or end
-- Trigger fires on `radacct` table `AFTER UPDATE` when `acctstoptime` transitions from NULL to a timestamp
+- Trigger fires on `radacct` table `AFTER UPDATE` for both:
+  - **Interim-Update packets**: Sent by uspot every 5 minutes with current usage
+  - **Stop packets**: Sent when session ends
+- Sums ALL sessions for the user in the current period (idempotent and self-correcting)
 - Only updates active quota periods (not expired periods)
-- No application-level polling needed - trigger handles everything automatically
+- No application-level polling needed - uspot sends updates natively, trigger handles everything automatically

 ## Database Schema